sergiofgonzalez/go-workbench/Part_3-misc-mini-projects/01_mini-projects/02_logging-module/README.md

   + `level` &mdash; numeric value for the log level
   + `time` &mdash; the time at which the log was emitted using ticks.
   + `msg` &mdash; the message with all the values embedded into the string.

 4. Update the tests to cover this new functionality.

+## v9

+Now the library is in a good state, so let's use it from a separate program to confirm that it works as expected.
+In order to do so, we'll leverage "go workspaces":

+1. Let's start by creating a module for the application that will consume the logging module we've been working on:

+    ```bash
+    mkdir hello-logger
+    go mod init hello-logger
+    ```

+2. Then create a "Hello, world!" program and run it.

+3. Initialize the workspace that will host both our logger library and the hello-logger program:

+    ```bash
+    $ pwd
+    [...]/logging-module-v9/hello-logger

+    $ cd ..
+    go work init ./hello-logger
+    ```

+4. At this point, a `go.work` file will be created, and you will be able to do:

+    ```bash
+    go run hello-logger
+    ```

+5. Now, we can bring the logging library.
+You need to copy the `pocketlog/` directory into the workspace directory.
+Also, as we created the `go.mod` outside of the `pocketlog/` dir, we will need to include it there:

+    ```bash
+    # check we're in the workspace directory
+    $ pwd
+    [...]/logging-module-v9

+    # copy the pocketlog source code dir
+    $ cp -rf ../logging-module-v8/pocketlog .

+    # copy the `go.mod` file to the pocketlog source code dir
+    $ cp ../logging-module-v8/go.mod ./pocketlog/

+    # update the workspace file
+    $ go work use ./pocketlog
+    ```

+6. At this point, the `go.work` file would have been updated, and you can work on the `hello-logger` source code and `pocketlog` at the same time.
+Also, you will be able to reference `pocketlog` from `hello-logger` and use it.

+    Modify `hello-logger/main.go` so that it uses `pocketlog`.
+Note that if you open the workspace directory in VSCode, you'll get autocomplete for the workspace modules.

+7. Run `go run hello-logger` and validate that the logger works as expected:

+    ```go
+    $ go run hello-logger/
+    [INFO]  Hi, this is an informational message!
+    [ERROR] Hi, this is an error message!
+    ```